Linaro/benchmark_harness/README.md

 # Benchmark Harness
-Harness to run multiple benchmarks in different machines with different compilers
+Harness to run benchmarks with options for different machines and different compilers

 ## Usage